couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

         path.*
         expr [ AS identifier ]

-    where data_source can be:
+    where data_source is:

-        path [ [AS] identifier ] [ OVER data-source]
+        path [ [ AS ] identifier ] [ OVER data-source]

-    where path can be:
+    where path is:

         identifier [int] [ .path ]

-    where identifier can be:
+    where identifier is:

         bucket_name
-        database_name

-    where ordering-term can be:
+    where ordering-term is:

         expr [ ASC | DESC ]